LibreTexts/ngshare/docs/user_guide/cmdline.rst

 ``--jupyterhub_api_url CUSTOM_API_URL``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Override the JupyterHub API URL configured using the ``JUPUTERHUB_API_URL`` environment variable.
+Override the JupyterHub API URL configured using the ``JUPYTERHUB_API_URL`` environment variable.
 You should only use this if you're installing ``ngshare`` as an unmanaged service.

 ``--prefix PREFIX``
 ^^^^^^^^^^^^^^^^^^^
 Override the default URL prefix configured using the ``JUPYTERHUB_SERVICE_PREFIX`` environment variable.
-Override the JupyterHub API URL configured using the ``JUPUTERHUB_API_URL`` environment variable.
+Override the JupyterHub API URL configured using the ``JUPYTERHUB_API_URL`` environment variable.
 You should only use this if you're installing ``ngshare`` as an unmanaged service.

 ``--vngshare``
 ^^^^^^^^^^^^^^